 How Long Can You Boondock on BLM Land?

-The Bureau of Land Management as a whole does not specify how long you can boondock on BLM lands.
-Instead, they defer that responsibility to each individual field office or conservation area.
-Most field offices and conservation areas do not actually specify a maximum limit.
-But there are many others that do.
-Most of them adopt the more familiar 14-day limit, and then require you to move away at least 25 miles and do not come back for 28 days.
-There are some that limit you to just 7 days, and some that go as low as 3 days.
+The Bureau of Land Management does not specify how many days you can boondock on BLM lands.
+Instead, they defer that responsibility to each individual state office, field office, or national monument.
+Some offices do not actually specify a maximum limit.
+But most of them do, and most adopt the more familiar 14-day limit.

-In order to find out for certain what the actual time limit is, you have to contact the field office or conservation area that governs the land you’re interested in camping on.
+In order to find out for certain what the actual time limit is, you have to contact the field office or national monument that governs the land you’re interested in camping on.

 So Why Does Everyone Say There is a 14-day Limit?

-The 14-day limit was a popular choice for several BLM field offices because it represented an even number (a two week period).
-Many camping bloggers got confused thinking that this was a national policy, and began publishing this information as if applied everywhere.
-It got picked up on social media, YouTube videos, and it just grew from there.
+The 14-day limit was a popular choice for several BLM offices because it represented an even number (a two week period).
+Many camping bloggers and YouTubers got confused thinking that this was a national policy, and began publishing this information as if applied everywhere.
+It got picked up on social media and it just grew from there.

 On all public lands, no person shall: